logzio/logz-docs/_source/user-guide/users/single-sign-on/okta-sso.md

 Set your **App name** to "Logz.io".
 Click **Next** to continue to the Configure SAML tab.

+Okta doesn't allow multiple groups to have the same name.
+To resolve this issue, it's best to change the name of the groups

+ Also, when searching in the resources tab under Security > Administrators if there are multiple groups with the same name, please note that Okta will only display five groups.
+This is an expected behavior.

+Admins cannot create multiple groups with the same name in Okta.
+This is an expected behavior.

 ##### Paste the SAML information from Support

 ![SAML settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/okta/saml-settings.png)